-We were able to control the $NH_2$ -functionalization of the CNTs which can significantly improve the mechanical properties of the epoxy resin used to fabrication hydrogen storage tanks.
+We were able to control the NH2-functionalization of the CNTs which can significantly improve the mechanical properties of the epoxy resin used to fabrication hydrogen storage tanks.

 The $NH_2$ -functionalization process is a wet chemical process.
-During the functionalization, CNTs can be damaged although on the other hand they can be attached with functional groups.
-It is essential to find an optimized process that can significantly improve the mechanical properties of the epoxy matrix based on $NH_2$ -functionalization.
+During the process, CNTs can be damaged while on the other hand, they will have functional groups attached.
+It is essential to find an optimized process that can significantly improve the mechanical properties of the epoxy based on $NH_2$ -functionalization.